source-foundry/font-line/README.md

 ## font-line

 ### About
-font-line is a libre open source command line tool for font vertical metrics reporting and modification.
+font-line is a libre open source command line tool for font vertical metrics reporting and line spacing modifications.
 It currently supports reporting and modifications of `.ttf` and `.otf` font builds.

 ### Install